Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Background and Related Work

 \subsection{Safety and Cautiousness in Autonomous Driving}

-Critical traffic flow bottlenecks, such as intersections, ramps, and lane drops, require careful interactions between AVs and other road users to ensure safety.
+Critical traffic flow bottlenecks require careful interactions between AVs and other road users to ensure safety.
 Strictly following traffic rules with excessively cautious behavior, however, may lead to inefficiencies and increased wait times~\cite{CNN2021Waymo}.
 This is why several papers raise the question of whether AVs should sometimes trade off safety for efficiency similar to human drivers~\cite{zhan2016non,basu2017do,leurent2020safe}.
-This complex issue has yet to be thoroughly explored within the context of continuous traffic flow.
-Our work introduces a decentralized policy aiming to mitigate the drawbacks of conservative AV behavior through collaboration, without compromising safety standards.
+This complex issue has yet to be thoroughly explored for infinite-horizon traffic flow.
+We propose to use a decentralized policy to mitigate the drawbacks of conservative AV behaviors through collaboration, without compromising safety standards.